josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Why?
 Because there's nothing an interviewer can learn about you by watching you code that they couldn't have sussed out through an ordinary conversation, for one thing.

-Besides, performance in that environment has virtually no correlation at all with real-world job performance, or what it's like to the actual work.
+Besides, that environment has virtually nothing in common with what it's like to do the actual work.
 No manager at any remotely sane company will _ever_ show up at your desk with a problem you've never seen before, set a timer for 30 minutes, sit there and watch you work on it, and fire you if time expires.
 It just doesn't happen.

 <CalloutPlusQuote>